If you're looking to buy a used vehicle, you may be wondering if you need to leave a deposit.

 What to do if you leave a deposit

-Agree on the terms of the deposit.
+Agree on the terms.
 Check whether the deposit is refundable, whether the deposit is part of the purchase price and how the deposit should be paid.
 Have all the terms written down and signed by both parties.

 Get a receipt.
 It's important to get a receipt for the deposit for your own records, especially if there is any disagreement down the line.

 Inspect the car thoroughly.
-Even if you've agreed that the deposit is refundable, checking the car before putting down your deposit can save yourself hassle down the track.
-Make note of the Vehicle Identification Number (VIN), and if possible, have the car inspected by a mechanic.
-Also, check if the car is under finance.
+Even if the deposit is refundable, check the car thoroughly before putting down your deposit.
+If possible, get a mechanic to inspect it.
+Make note of the Vehicle Identification Number (VIN) and check if the car is under finance.
 You can read more about what to do in the used car buying guide.

 Don't leave too large a deposit.
 Check the section above to see if your state has regulations for how much of a deposit you are required to leave.
-If your state has no regulations set, you don't have to leave a large deposit.
-If you leave a big deposit and change your mind, it's a larger amount of money you'll stand to lose if you aren't entitled to a full refund.
+If there are no regulations, you don't have to leave a large deposit and risk losing the money if you're not entitled to a refund.

 Here are the cooling off periods by state:

 Queensland.
-A cooling-off-period of one day applies to all used car sales.
+One day cooling-off period applies to all used car sales.
 You must cancel in writing.

 NSW.
-A one-day cooling-off period only applies when you are purchasing the car under a credit contract, that is, using finance arranged with the dealer.
-You must cancel in writing and the dealer can charge you $250 or 2% of the cars value, whichever is less.
+A one-day cooling-off period only applies when you are purchasing the car with finance arranged through the dealer.
+You must cancel in writing by 5pm the next business day after signing the contract.
+The dealer can charge you $250 or 2% of the cars value, whichever is less.

 Victoria.
-A cooling-off period of three business days, excluding weekends and public holidays, applies to cars and motorbikes purchased from licensed motor car traders.
+Three day cooling-off period, excluding weekends and public holidays.
+This applies to cars and motorbikes purchased from licensed motor car traders.
 You lose this period if you opt for delivery during the three-day period.
 The dealer can keep $100 or 1% of the purchase price, whichever is greater.

 Tasmania.
 No cooling-off period applies.

 South Australia.
-You're entitled to a two-day cooling-off period in SA.
+Two-day cooling-off period.
 If you cancel during this period, the seller can keep $100 or 2% of the purchase price, whichever is less.

 Western Australia.
 No cooling-off period applies.